cjsatuforc/rpi-guide/README.md

 Install VNC viewer from https://www.realvnc.com/en/connect/download/viewer/

 ### Usage
-Open VNCViewer on your computer, and type the IP address of the Raspberry Pi followed by port `5900` e.g. `x.x.x.x:5900`, then enter the Raspberry Pi’s username and password
+1. Open VNCViewer on your computer, and type the IP address of the Raspberry Pi that you acquired in Step 4 of [Running the Raspberry Pi with a monitor](#rpi_monitor) or Step 2 of [Running Raspberry Pi Headless](#rpi_headless) followed by port `5900` e.g. `192.168.100.200:5900`
+2. Enter the Raspberry Pi’s username and password
 ![Screenshot](/images/vnc2.png?raw=true "Login")